Caltha novae-zelandiae: Description

 Caltha novae-zelandiae is a small (3–5 cm, exceptional up to 18 cm high), hairless, perennial herb.
 Plants form mats of rosettes.
 Its white rhizomes are stout and fleshy.
 The spade-shaped leaves have slender, grooved petioles of up to 10 cm long that form a membranous sheathing base.
-The leafblade is dark green and sometimes has a central blotch or it has bronze markings, are 8-25 × 4–12 mm with two lobes at its base, with an indent at its tip and entire or slightly scalloped edges.
+The leaf blade is dark green and sometimes has a central blotch or it has bronze markings, are 8-25 × 4–12 mm with two lobes at its base, with an indent at its tip and entire or slightly scalloped edges.
 The basal lobes (or appendages) are mostly pressed against the upper surface of the leaf and, almost half as long.
 The flower grows from an initially short peduncle, that continues to grow till it is finally up to 18 cm long during fruiting.
 The five to seven pale yellow sepals are 1–3 cm long and 2–3 mm wide, 3-nerved, linear-ovate, widest between the base and half length, and have an acute tip.
 There are between fifteen and twenty stamens encircling six to twelve ovate carpels each about 4–5 mm long and topped by a stout style of about 2 mm.
 The fruiting heads are 12–18 mm across.
 There are usually two to five seeds per follicle, each 1.2-2.0 mm long, glossy red-brown to dark purple brown, ovate to broadly ovate, or elliptic ovate.
 Flowering occurs between September and December, and ripe fruits can be found from December until March.
 There are forty eight chromosomes (2n = 48).